 Ducklings - I have seen a Mother duck and ducklings somewhere that is not near water

 If the duck and ducklings are safe where they are, then they will be able to fly off in about 16 – 18 weeks.
-Please put down a shallow tray of water, with cut up grass floating on the surface, and also some chick crumb in a good quantity of water (from pet shops) for the ducklings to eat.
-The parent duck will need corn – top up both as necessary.
+Please put down a shallow tray of water, with cut up leafy greens floating on the surface, and also some chick crumb and wheat (from pet shops) for the ducklings to eat.
 Make sure the water tray is no more than 1” deep as ducklings can drown in anything deeper.

 If the ducklings are not safe where they are, then we may need to attempt to move them.
 Members of the public are not encouraged to try this themselves, as often it will result in mum flying off and leaving the ducklings abandoned.
 Please refer to us, or another centre, for the correct advice, and if a rescue is needed we will arrange it.

 Ducklings - I have found some ducklings and there is no sign of the mother

 Young ducklings (downy/fluffy, small enough to sit on your hand) NEED a parent.
 They cannot regulate their own temperature properly which is why they huddle under mum’s wings to keep warm.
 They do not swim well and may become waterlogged and drown in just a few minutes on water.
 If they are left wet for more than 5 minutes in cold weather they risk death from hypothermia.
 However the mother duck may vanish for periods of time, providing the ducklings don’t look waterlogged then there is no need to panic.
 Only if she is gone after dark then they might need moving.
 If the mother duck is most definitely gone, then call us or another centre for advice.

 Waterbirds ‐ general - I have seen a young waterbird swimming alone